Paint Trim and Crown Molding

 Interior trim and crown molding accent your rooms, and when painted or finished well, these decorative features can be the final touch that makes your makeover project look complete.
 So, when you're repainting walls, or updating décor, remember to pay special attention to these areas to really bring your room together.

-First, visit your local True Value hardware store for all the tools, products and expert advice need to start right and then follow the tips below.
+First, visit your local True Value hardware store for all the tools, products and expert advice needed to start right and then follow the how-to painting guide below.

 Step 1.
 Choose a Color